 Investing in women and girls – a multiplier effect for change

 The global theme for International Women’s Day this year is Generation Equality.
 It’s a call for action across the generations to level the playing field and support women to fulfil their potential.
-We asked Julie Reilly, CEO of the Australian Women Donors Network, to help the APS community to understand more about the issue and how investing in women and girls could pay extra dividends.
+We asked Julie Reilly, CEO of Australians Investing in Women, to help the APS community to understand more about the issue and how investing in women and girls could pay extra dividends.

 We know that despite considerable progress in Australia and globally, women and girls continue to be overrepresented in poverty and disadvantage and underrepresented in positions of power and influence.
 Women and girls need significant investment to address this inequality and are highly effective drivers of change with a well-documented multiplier effect from the dollars invested in them.